markahrens/mytungsten/src/content/blog/2008/europe.md

 <h3>Others</h3>

-<p>As mentioned at the top of the article, there are many other leagues throughout Europe.&nbsp; If you are curious about more of them, I would recommend going to the&nbsp;<a href="https://web.archive.org/web/20131211095312/http://en.wikipedia.org/wiki/UEFA_coefficients#Current_ranking_.282009-10_UEFA_competitions.29">Current UEFA Coefficient rankings</a> and checking out some of the other country’s league sites.</p></div>
+As mentioned at the top of the article, there are many other leagues throughout Europe.&nbsp; If you are curious about more of them, I would recommend going to the&nbsp;<a href="https://web.archive.org/web/20131211095312/http://en.wikipedia.org/wiki/UEFA_coefficients#Current_ranking_.282009-10_UEFA_competitions.29">Current UEFA Coefficient rankings</a> and checking out some of the other country’s league sites.</div>